Last Updated On:

 We recommend our dental clients focus on getting at least 10 or more reviews on both Yelp and their Google business page.
 These are usually going to be the 2 most influential places in the mind of a consumer.

 To get more reviews, you’re going to need to be proactive.
-Do some or all of the following to get more reviews:
+Do some or all of the following to boost your dentist SEO:

 - Put links to your Yelp and Google business page on your website